moondance-labs/tanssi-docs/builders/toolkit/ethereum-api/precompiles/cross-chain-transfers.md

 ### Remix Set Up {: #remix-set-up }

-You can interact with the XCM interface precompile using [Remix](https://remix.ethereum.org){target=\_blank}.
+You can interact with the XCM Interface precompile using [Remix](https://remix.ethereum.org){target=\_blank}.
 To add the precompile to Remix, you will need to:

 1. Get a copy of [`XcmInterface.sol`](https://github.com/moondance-labs/tanssi/blob/master/test/contracts/solidity/XcmInterface.sol){target=\_blank}
 2. Paste the file contents into a Remix file named `XcmInterface.sol`